griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 - :bold:`Transcript Prioritization Strategy`

-  Specify the list of criteria to evaluate to determine wether or not the Best Transcript is a good transcript.
+  Specify the list of criteria to evaluate to determine whether or not the Best Transcript is a good transcript.
 If "canonical" is in the list, check whether the Canonical value is True.
 If "mane_select" is in the list, check whether the MANE Select value is True.
-If "tsl" is in the list, check whether the TSL value matches the Maximum Transcript Support Level cutoff.
+If "tsl" is in the list, check whether the TSL value meets the Maximum Transcript Support Level cutoff.
 The Best Transcript needs to pass at least one of the specified criteria in order to be considered a good transcript.